ncatlab/nlab-content/pages/1/6/1/6/6161/content.md

 ## Examples

-### For singular homology of products of topoligical spaces
+### For singular homology of products of topological spaces
  {#InOrdinaryHomologyForTopologicalSpaces}